koheimiya/checkpoint/README.md

 - Simplify
     - Drop the support of ThreadPoolExecutor.
 - Better UX
+    - Add the signature of task to the description to `--kwargs` of CLI.
     - Add option to not cache result (need to address timestamp peeking and value passing).
     - Validate non-Future task argument with type hint.
 - Optional